Adam5Wu/DSMNetworkingMod/README.md

     2. Unable to use jumbo packet on any of the bond interfaces when you start a VM;
         - As soon as you start any VM, all bond interfaces' MTU reset to 1500.

-This modification extends existing guide on OpenVSwitch + Bond + Multi-VLANs, and tries to cover all corner aspects, enabling a complete solution.
+This modification extends existing guide on OpenVSwitch + Bond + Multi-VLANs, and tries to cover all corner aspects, enabling a workable OpenVSwitch + Bond + Multi-VLANs + Jumbo Packet + Virtualization solution.

 ## How did I solve the problem?
 1. Disconnected interface problem: